 ASN and the National Academy of Medicine have partnered on the opening plenary featuring a COVID-19 panel on the most up-to-date information on COVID with a global focus on kidney health:

 - Sanjay Gupta, MD, CNN, Emory University (Moderator)

 - Anthony S. Fauci, MD, National Institute of Allergy and Infectious Diseases, National Institutes of Health (Keynote)

 - Amitava Banerjee, MD, MPH, DPhil, University College London

 - Ashish K. Jha, MD, MPH, Brown University

 - Jeffrey I. Silberzweig, MD, FASN, The Rogosin Institute

 - Susan R. Weiss, PhD, University of Pennsylvania

 ASN is pleased to announce this new lectureship honoring Garabed Eknoyan, MD, the esteemed researcher, educator, and clinician.
 Dr. Eknoyan is widely recognized as a key architect of evidence-based and expert-generated clinical practice guidelines in nephrology.
 His commitment to identifying the best demonstrated clinical practices has led to improved outcomes and enhanced care for kidney patients.
 This lectureship in his honor recognizes innovative advances in clinical care of patients with CKD or ESKD on dialysis.

-L. Ebony Boulware, MD, MPH, will deliver the inaugural lecture on "Going the Extra Mile: Improving Kidney Transplant Allocation."
+L. Ebony Boulware, MD, MPH, will deliver the inaugural lecture on "Elephant in the Room: Sex and Racial Disparities in Kidney Transplantation".